 SKILLS

-After a few months it became evident that, even though I was a competent programmer, I was more interested in the artistic areas of development so was given the opportunity to transition into the art team where I was tasked with conception, blocking out and production of scenes and assets for a VR project which the studio had just started.
+My time with KO was incredibly important to me and the early development of my growing skillset, I was headhunted by the studio head via Linkedin and initially joined the team as a programmer shadowing the programming lead working on one of their projects for an external client.
+After a few months it became evident that, even though I was a competent programmer, I was more interested in the artistic areas of development so was given the opportunity to transition into the art team where I was tasked with conception, blocking out and production of assets for a room-scale team based VR zombie shooter project which the studio had just started.
+I eventually designed and created almost all the assets used in the game as well as creating the 2 main play areas, character models, weapons and environment art.

 For the past 10 years I have worked freelance as a Beta and QA tester for various 3rd party QA companies where I have had the privilege of working with studios of all sizes from triple-A to indie on various games and mobile apps.

-In February of 2021 I was given the opportunity to take a Senior Tester role with one of these companies where I was tasked with working under the Lead testers to direct and organize my assigned testing teams, making sure they are staying on task, assisting them with issues by playing alongside them and recording test information to be sent back to the client directly.
+In February of 2021 I was given the opportunity to take a Senior Tester role with one of these companies where I was tasked with working under the Leads to direct and organize my assigned testing teams, making sure they are staying on task, assisting them with issues by playing alongside them and recording test information to be sent back to the client directly.

 My duties included: